 What's So Great About the Recipe?

-It barely takes 15 minutes from start to finish, and is a super versatile condiment that you can refrigerate for later too!
+My favorite part about this spicy hot tomato oil is how quick it is to put together.
+It barely takes 15 minutes from start to finish (just like my Mexican salsa Macha), and is a super versatile condiment that you can refrigerate for later too!

 Ingredients For the Hot Tomato Oil Recipe